When an employee is “sacked” or “fired”, it means that they have been dismissed and an employer has ended their contract.

 Disclaimer

-Please note this blog is for reference purposes only.
+Please note this blog is for reference purposes only and is only accurate at which the date it was published.
 It does not constitute legal advice and should not be relied upon as such.
-Specific legal advice about your specific circumstances should always be sought separately before taking or deciding not to take any action.
-Please contact us if you have any questions on enquires@thrivelaw.co.uk
+Specific Legal advice about your specific circumstances should always be sought separately before taking or deciding not to take any actions.
+Please contact us if you have any questions on enquiries@thrivelaw.co.uk.